serverless/serverless/docs/deprecations.md

 ## Notifications mode

+By default deprecations are logged, after command finalizes with a warning summary (`warn:summary` mode)

+Alternatively deprecation warnings can be displayed as they're discovered, on the go, that can be turned on with `warn` mode (this mode is automatically pursued on in case we fallback to locally installed Serverless Framework installation)

-By default deprecations are logged as warnings.
-If there's an intention to work with _deprecation_ free service, reporting mode can be switched so approached deprecation is reported with a thrown error.
+If there's an intention to work with _deprecation_ free service, reporting mode can be switched to `error`, so approached deprecation is reported with a thrown error.

 Mode can be set via environment variable: `SLS_DEPRECATION_NOTIFICATION_MODE=error` or via top level service configuration setting: